mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * `reinit`

 New proposal types MUST state whether they require a path.
-If any instance of a proposal type requires a path, then the proposal type requires a path.
+If any instance of a proposal type requires a path, then the Commit requires a path.
 This attribute of a proposal type is reflected in the "Path Required" field of the proposal type registry defined in {{mls-proposal-types}}.